ericamendez/Tic-Tac-Toe/README.md

 **Tech used:** HTML5, CSS3, JavaScript.

 ## Lessons Learned:
-Learned how to use 2d arrays to better loop through the winning conditionals
+Learned how to use 2d arrays to better check when there was a winning combination on the game board.

 ## Examples: